awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Timeout<a name="timeout"></a>

 `timeout`
 You can configure a timeout duration for your jobs so that if a job runs longer than that, AWS Batch terminates the job\.
 For more information, see [Job timeouts](job_timeouts.md)\.
-If a job is terminated due to a timeout, it isn't retried\.
+If a job is terminated because of a timeout, it isn't retried\.
 Any timeout configuration that's specified during a [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) operation overrides the timeout configuration defined here\.
 For more information, see [Job timeouts](job_timeouts.md)\.
 Type: [JobTimeout](https://docs.aws.amazon.com/batch/latest/APIReference/API_JobTimeout.html) object
 Required: No
 `attemptDurationSeconds`